 A number of curricula were produced by faithful members to teach their children in the early years.
 The Sunday School department has since adopted the Alfred Rex Children's Story Bible and workbooks as its curriculum.
-The annual Feast of Lights continues as a showcase for memory work, but more so as a school program in recent years.
+The annual Feast of Lights continues as a showcase for memory work, but more so as a school program in recentyears.

-"As go the seminaries, so go the churches."
-Faithful seminaries are vital to the mission of our Church, this parish, and indeed to the work of spreading the gospel and growing Christ's kingdom.
+"As go the seminaries, so go the churches." -Faithful seminaries are vital to the mission of our Church, this parish, and indeed to the work of spreading the gospel and growing Christ's kingdom.
 The Chapel supports directly its diocesan seminary, Cranmer Theological House, with an offering on seminary Sunday, and by welcoming and training postulants to the ministry.
 The Saint Timothy School's proximity to Dallas Theological Seminary has enabled a steady stream of DTS students and their families to find their way to classical Anglicanism, or become more friendly to it before their graduation into independent ministry.
+An "Aids to Devotion" booklet was compiled by the Reverend Jim Cole to welcome visitors, to explain Anglican identity, to provide additional commonly printed hymns canticles, and instruction for families, and to encourage a quiet and prayerful use of the minutes prior to the beginning of worship.